Norwich student Jack Carlson earns spot in NASA Student Airborne Research Project

-Carlson, a Corps of Cadets member who will be a rising senior during the internship, hopes to land a California Air National Guard pilot contract in San Francisco.
+Carlson, a Corps of Cadets member, hopes to land a California Air National Guard pilot contract in San Francisco.
 Carlson said if he doesn’t reach his career goal of armed forces or commercial pilot, he hopes to work with airports as an environmental engineer.

 Carlson said his aviation passion has family roots.
-As a boy, he would attend air shows with his grandfather, a former bombers pilot, who would point out the jets he used to fly.
+As a boy, he would attend air shows with his grandfather, a former bomber pilot, who would point out the jets he used to fly.

 “That was imprinted on me and never left,” he said by email.
 “Even just being close to an airport and seeing jets pass overhead reminds me of my goal every day, and it’s something I can’t see my life without.

 “When I first heard of the opportunity to do a research internship on the environment and that part of it would entail doing work on a P-3 Orion (a four-engine turboprop antisubmarine and maritime surveillance aircraft), you didn’t have to ask me twice to apply,” he said.
 “Sure, I knew the odds were slim and I thought I wouldn’t make it, but what was there to lose?”

 Schaller said 291 students applied for this year’s 28 slots; 283 students applied in 2019.
 The program’s website said that from 2009 to 2018, 305 students from 99 U.S. colleges and universities in 48 states had participated — 52 percent of them female; 48 percent male.